colinlowenberg/mcips/text/0037-minting.md

 ## Multiparty Minting Transaction (`MintTx`)

-For the Stablecoin minting procedures, each minting operation must coincide with an amount of the backing asset being ``locked", for example, into a multiparty signature (multisig) contract on another blockchain.
+For the minting procedures, each minting operation must coincide with an amount of the backing asset being ``locked", for example, into a multiparty signature (multisig) contract on another blockchain.

 *Definition: Multisig Contract.* A smart contract requiring a minimum number of parties to approve a transaction before committing it.
 The threshold is often referred to as _M-of-N_.